FarewellAddress.org

 As the United States approaches the 250th anniversary of its founding, we are reminded that the American experiment rests not only on institutions, but on the ideas and virtues that gave those institutions life.
 The Founders understood their work as part of a broader Enlightenment tradition — a commitment to reason, natural rights, civic virtue, and republican self‑government.

-The Founders’ Enlightenment Project is a new, nonpartisan 503(c) (4) social‑welfare organization dedicated to renewing those principles for the challenges of the twenty‑first century.
+The Founders’ Enlightenment Project is currently being formed and is intended to operate as a nonpartisan 501(c)(4) social‑welfare organization dedicated to renewing those principles for the challenges of the twenty‑first century.

 Our mission is simple: To strengthen America’s civic foundations by promoting the ideas, virtues, and constitutional guardrails articulated in the Declaration of Independence, the Constitution, the Federalist Papers, and George Washington’s Farewell Address.